Numbers 25 – Israel Bows to Baal

 1. (1-3) Israel’s harlotry with the women of Moab.

 Now Israel remained in Acacia Grove, and the people began to commit harlotry with the women of Moab.
 They invited the people to the sacrifices of their gods, and the people ate and bowed down to their gods.
-So Israel was joined to Baal of Peor, and the anger of the Lord was aroused against Israel.
+So Israel was joined to Baal of Peor, and the anger of the LORD was aroused against Israel.

 a.
 And the people began to commit harlotry with the women of Moab: The women of Moab, coming among the men of Israel, seduced them to both sexual sin and idolatry (and bowed down to their gods).
 The two were commonly connected in perverse forms of idol worship in the ancient world.

 i.
-We learn later in the chapter that the anger of the Lord showed itself in a plague that began to strike down thousands among Israel, and seemed as if it would continue until the whole nation was consumed.
+The anger of the LORD was aroused against Israel: According to Allen, this is literally “a reddening of His nose,” a metaphor used to describe a flashing of rage.
+We learn later in the chapter that the anger of the LORD showed itself in a plague that began to strike down thousands among Israel and seemed as if it would continue until the whole nation was consumed.

 ii.
 What an enemy could never accomplish against Israel, Israel did to itself through disobedience.
 The same principle works among the people of God today.
-The mightiest attack of Satan against us can never do as much damage as our own sin and rebellion against the Lord.
+The mightiest attack of Satan against us can never do as much damage as our own sin and rebellion against the LORD.

 iii.
 “The sword of no stranger, the curse of no stranger had the power to damage Israel.
 Only it itself could bring misfortune, by seceding from God and his Law.”
-(Rabbi Hirsch, cited in Allen).
+(Rabbi Hirsch, cited in Allen)

 iv.
 “The Moabites being now neighbours to the Israelites, and finding themselves unable to effect their design against Israel by war and witchcraft, they now fell another way to work.”
 (Poole) In the same way, Satan’s violence and sorcery can have no lasting influence on the believer; but if he can lead us into sin, we can be destroyed.

-ii.
+i.
+2 Peter 2:15 speaks of Balaam the man who loved the wages of unrighteousness.
 Revelation 2:14 makes the connection between Balaam’s unsuccessful attempt to curse Israel and this subsequent idolatry: Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.

 2. (4-5) God’s judgment on the offenders.

-Then the Lord said to Moses, “Take all the leaders of the people and hang the offenders before the Lord, out in the sun, that the fierce anger of the Lord may turn away from Israel.”
+Then the LORD said to Moses, “Take all the leaders of the people and hang the offenders before the LORD, out in the sun, that the fierce anger of the LORD may turn away from Israel.”

 iii.
-When sin such as this is tolerated or even approved in a culture, it is a sure sign of decay, and Moses wouldn’t accept that decay.
-He commanded the community to bring the offenders to be judged, to show they would not accept this kind of sin in their midst.
+When sin such as this is tolerated or even approved in a culture, it is a sure sign of decay, and the LORD – speaking through Moses – wouldn’t accept that decay.
+He commanded the community (the leaders and the people) to bring the offenders to be judged, to show they would not accept this kind of sin in their midst.